-In the U.S., YouthBuild USA offers programs for youth who fell off the edges of our society and helps them earn their GED diploma.
+In the U.S., YouthBuild USA offers programs for youth who fell off the edges of our society and helps them earn their GED diplomas.

-The YouthBuild program provides these young adults with the opportunity to get back on track, transform their lives, return to adult responsibility, and contribute to their communities.
+The YouthBuild program provides these young adults the opportunity to get back on track, transform their lives, return to adult responsibility, and contribute to their communities.

 In the U.S., YouthBuild operates under the name YouthBuild USA and across the world, the organization works under the name YouthBuild International.

 In America, some 8,000 youth who quit high school without a diploma enroll full-time in one of the YouthBuild programs for a 10-month assignment every year.

 YouthBuild And GED Diploma